KorfLab/isoforms/lilith/NOTES.md

 - source data consisting of only protein coding genes (mRNA-producing)

-All data was obtained from release WS297 from WormBase.
+All data was obtained from release WS297 from WormBase